Muhammad Torres

-Muhammad ibn al-'Arabi at-Torres (محمد ابن العربي الطريس; approximately 1820 - September 13, 1908) was a diplomat, representative of the sultan in Tangier, and foreign minister of Morocco at the turn of the 20th century.
-He was present at the 1906 Algeciras Conference, which established French preëminence among European powers in Morocco.
+Muhammad ibn al-'Arabi at-Torres (محمد ابن العربي الطريس; approximately 1820 - September 13, 1908) was a Moroccan diplomat, representative of the sultan in Tangier, and foreign minister of Morocco at the turn of the 20th century.
+He was present at the 1906 Algeciras Conference, which established French preeminence among European powers in Morocco.

 Biography

 He was qa'id of Casablanca from about 1880.

 He then assumed the position of Naib or representative of the sultan in Tangier in 1883, taking over for Muhammad Bargash.
 The duties of this post involved interlocution between the Makhzen and the European diplomatic bodies in Tangier.

 Envoy to the Vatican

 Torres, sent by Sultan Hassan I to Pope Leo XIII, led the first Moroccan diplomatic mission to the Vatican in 1888.

 The position temporarily became less important from the death of Hassan I in 1894 until the death of Ba Ahmed in 1900, when his role of grand vizier was more important.